 These forms of institutionalized discrimination sparked right-based activism in 1970s Japan (Hayashi & Okuhiro in Addlakha, 2009).
 The lawsuits against the government filed as a direct result of the movement in the 1990s, was clearly inspired by the early campaigns in the 1950s.
 Arrington (2014) indicates that this activism for the rights of (ex-)leprosy patients in Japan inspired similar right-based movements in South-Korea and Taiwan.
 By 2001, the number of plaintiffs in Japan had risen to almost thousand, and a network of hundred lawyers represented them.
 Reminiscent of the patients’ stance in the process towards an abolishment of the Leprosy Prevention Law, some patients opposed the lawsuits since they were afraid to lose the care and housing benefits provided by the state.
 Nevertheless, until this day, (ex-)patients and their families, with the support of thousands of Japanese people, are fighting against the human rights infringement they suffered.

 Today, most patients with Hansen Disease are over eighty years old and the number of newly diagnosed patients is negligible.
 It is most likely that leprosy will cease to occur in Japan in the near future.
 Yet, attempts in the past to eradicate the existence of leprosy patients has now been reversed: the law of 2008 clearly states that the history of leprosy patients and the discriminatory policies they were subjected to, should be remembered and passed onto future generations.
 The establishment of the National Hansen’s Disease Museum, for example, is an indication of this objective.
 Another way to honor the memory of mistreated Hansen’s Disease patients is through a revaluation of leprosy literature in Japan: many patients produced literature (mostly poetry) inside the leprosarium and, doing so, created a whole new genre.
-But that’s something I will write about another time!
+I wrote about leprosy literature in this post, feel free to check it out!

 Already described in Japan’s oldest history books, rai refers to a collection of skin diseases.
 (Weiner, 2009: 10) Both terms will be used interchangeably here with no distinction between nuances.
 Apparently, this was the first document worldwide to claim so.
 It should be noted that western medicine was not simply copied but rather integrated into traditional Sino-Japanese medicine.
 Gotō, for example, subscribed to the ‘traditional’ school but his work and writings were informed by western discourse while he maintained a Sino-Japanese approach in therapy and etiology.
 A similar case is the promulgation of institutionalization laws for mental health patients, which was based on the same impetus to show legal maturity towards the West (Suzuki, 2003: 199).
 For example, patients were now more free to leave the institution.
 Established in 1952, the Tofu Society was a reformation of the Leprosy Prevention Association, founded by Empress Teimei.
 The importance of this decision is illustrated by the fact that only six patients left their leprosaria in the next two years after the abolition (Koh, 1999).
 Aoyama (2010) argues that because patients were part of the organizational and administrative structure of the facility, they could strengthen their position in negotiations and slightly improve their living circumstances.
 Children of leprosy patients also experienced stigmatization: In 1954, patient’s children, although not affected by Hansen’s disease, were denied schooling by the parent-teacher association.